Johnny-Gasbeck/Zentra/README.md

 • Apple AirPods accounted for 49% of all refund transactions, while the MacBook Air had the second highest refund rate and the highest total refund value, resulting in a significant revenue loss

 • Refund rates peaked in 2020 at 9.2%, followed by a sharp decline in 2021, and no recorded refunds in 2022.
-Caveat: No refunds were recorded from August 2021 onward, indicating a potential data gap
+Caveat: No refunds were recorded from August 2021 to December 2022, indicating a potential data gap

 # Recommendations